jasmineslike/trgn510_finalProject/README.md

   - English version: https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow.html
   - Chinese version: https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow_CHN.html
 ## Data:
-I will download 15-20 datas from TCGA website, these datas should contain the smoke history, the age, the reslute of Vital Status, tumor stage, and so on: https://portal.gdc.cancer.gov/repository?cases_offset=20&facetTab=cases&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.demographic.gender%22%2C%22value%22%3A%5B%22female%22%2C%22male%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.disease_type%22%2C%22value%22%3A%5B%22squamous%20cell%20neoplasms%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.primary_site%22%2C%22value%22%3A%5B%22bronchus%20and%20lung%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22TCGA%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.project_id%22%2C%22value%22%3A%5B%22TCGA-LUSC%22%5D%7D%7D%5D%7D&searchTableTab=cases
+There will be two different age groups, young people and old people, I will download 15 datas each group from TCGA website, these datas should contain the smoke history, the reslute of Vital Status, tumor stage, and so on: https://portal.gdc.cancer.gov/repository?cases_offset=20&facetTab=cases&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.demographic.gender%22%2C%22value%22%3A%5B%22female%22%2C%22male%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.disease_type%22%2C%22value%22%3A%5B%22squamous%20cell%20neoplasms%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.primary_site%22%2C%22value%22%3A%5B%22bronchus%20and%20lung%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22TCGA%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.project_id%22%2C%22value%22%3A%5B%22TCGA-LUSC%22%5D%7D%7D%5D%7D&searchTableTab=cases
 ## Milestone 1
-- I want to show the analysis result based on the gender, age, smoked vs. non-smoke, the length of smoke years, and more features.
+- I want to show the analysis result based on the age, smoked vs. non-smoke, the length of smoke years, and more features.
 Data packaging and Data pre-process will help to show the result.
 ## Milestone 2
 - I want to generate plots of my data to detail display the RNA-seq result, like mean-variance plots, Venn diagram, Heatmap, Barcode, Interactive mean-difference plot, MDS plots and so on.
 ## Deliverable